dnywh/cuckoo-clock/README.md

 `clock.py` changes the bird via a CRON schedule. `button.py` plays a sound for the current bird whenever the button is pressed. `clear.py`. nicely wipes the e-ink display before sleep.

 See also the [companion site](http://github.com/dnywh/cuckoo-clock-site).
-A [GitHub Action](https://github.com/dnywh/cuckoo-clock/blob/main/.github/workflows/sync-birds.yml) syncs bird data and imagery from this repository to that one.
+[GitHub Actions](https://github.com/dnywh/cuckoo-clock/blob/main/.github/workflows/sync-birds.yml) syncs bird data and imagery between the two repositories.

+All of the sound and image files are in the public domain.
+The companion site’s [Colophon](https://clock.dannywhite.net/colophon) provides more information, including credits.

 ## Quick start

-On your Raspberry Pi, after :
+On your Raspberry Pi:

 ```bash
 # Install Inky library for your Inky Impression display